-- Note 2: In grouping and seeding a Sub-Sectional, only the top four seeds shall be separated.
+Note 2: In grouping and seeding a Sub-Sectional, only the top four seeds shall be separated.
 Seeds #1 and #4 shall be assigned to the same Regional unless there is a hosting conflict, in which case seeds #1 and #3 shall be assigned to the same Regional.
-The remaining schools shall be assigned to the Regionals based on geographic proximity and paired according to their seeds. - B. Tournament Series: The successive tournament series shall be designated respectively as Regional, Sectional, Super-Sectional and State Final.
+The remaining schools shall be assigned to the Regionals based on geographic proximity and paired according to their seeds.

+- B. Tournament Series: The successive tournament series shall be designated respectively as Regional, Sectional, Super-Sectional and State Final.
 The IHSA Office will select all Regional, Sectional and Super-Sectional host sites.
 All schools entered in the state series will be assigned to a Sub-Sectional or Sectional Complex based on geography. - C. Season Summary Form: Schools entered in the Class 1A, 2A and 3A state series will be required to submit a Season Summary Form online in the IHSA Schools Center.
 Contest results shall be entered onto the MaxPreps website.
-The deadline to enter your scores and complete the Season Summary is 10:00 a.m. on Wednesday, Sept.
-21 for Class 1A, and 10:00 a.m. on Wednesday, Sept.
-28 for Class 2A and 3A. - D. Class 1A Seeding: All seeding will be conducted online through the IHSA Schools Center.
+The deadline to enter your scores and complete the Season Summary is 10:00 a.m. on Wed., April 24 for all classes.

+- D. Seeding: Seeding for Class 1A, 2A, and 3A will be conducted online through the IHSA Schools Center.
 Each school shall have one (1) vote in the seeding process.
 A school shall not vote for their own team.
-The link to seed the teams is located in the IHSA Schools Center and will be activated at 11:00 a.m. on Wednesday, Sept.
-21. The deadline to seed teams is 12:00 Noon on Thursday, Sept.
-22. Seeding will only occur at the Regional tournament level.
-The Sectional, Super-Sectional and the State Final shall not be seeded. - E. Class 2A and 3A Seeding: All seeding will be conducted online through the IHSA Schools Center.
-Each school shall have one (1) vote in the seeding process.
-A school shall not vote for their own team.
-The link to seed the teams is located in the IHSA Schools Center and will be activated at 11:00 a.m. on Wednesday, Sept.
-28. The deadline to seed teams is 12:00 Noon on Thursday, Sept.
-29. Seeding will only occur at the Regional tournament level.
-The Sectional, Super-Sectional and the State Final shall not be seeded. - F. Sectional Pairings for a Sub-Sectional: In pairing the Sectional semifinal round containing Sub-Sectionals, the Regional winner from Sub-Sectional A containing the #1 seed shall be paired with the Regional winner of Sub-Sectional B containing the #2 seed, and vice versa, except for the southernmost Sectional in Class 3A, where the two Regionals in each Sub-Sectional shall be paired with each other.

-- G. Sectional Pairings for Sectional Complexes: The tournament bracket for those Sectionals involving teams from Sectional Complexes will be based on the luck of the draw - H. Announcement of Pairings: The Class 1A pairings will be made by the IHSA and posted on the IHSA web site no later than Friday, September 23, 2022.
-The Class 2A and 3A pairings will be made by the IHSA and posted on the IHSA website no later than Friday, September 30, 2022.
+The link to seed the teams is located in the IHSA Schools Center and will be activated at 11:00 a.m. on Wednesday, April 24.
+The deadline to seed teams is 12:00 noon on Thursday, April 25.
+Seeding will only occur at the Regional tournament level.
+The Sectional, Super-Sectional and the State Final shall not be seeded. - E. Sectional Pairings for a Sub-Sectional: In pairing the Sectional semifinal round containing Sub-Sectionals, the Regional winner from Sub-Sectional A containing the #1 seed shall be paired with the Regional winner of Sub-Sectional B containing the #2 seed, and vice versa, except for the southernmost Sectional in Class 3A, where the two Regionals in each Sub-Sectional shall be paired with each other. - F. Sectional Pairings for Sectional Complexes: The tournament bracket for those Sectionals involving teams from Sectional Complexes will be based on the luck of the draw - G. Announcement of Pairings: The Class 1A, 2A, and 3A pairings will be made by the IHSA and posted on the IHSA web site on Friday, April 26.